UPPER GRADES

 Using Hillsdale resources, students study American history and civics while developing reading, writing, and essay skills through classic texts and Western ideas.

-Speech and Debate Fundamentals, 1.0
+Logic and Debate Fundamentals, 1.5

 Clear thinking meets confident speaking.
 With LSAT-logical reasoning worksheets and live debates, kids learn to argue well, listen carefully, and communicate with precision.